Maria Dantas

-Maria das Graças Carvalho Dantas (born 21 May 1969), known as Maria Dantas, is a Brazilian-Spanish activist and politician who serves as Member of the Congress of Deputies of Spain.
+Maria das Graças Carvalho Dantas (born 21 May 1969), known as Maria Dantas, is a Brazilian-Spanish activist and politician who had served as Member of the Congress of Deputies of Spain.

 Early life

 Dantas was born on 21 May 1969 in Aracaju in north-eastern Brazil.
 She is the daughter of a merchant and a nurse.
 She has a degree in law from the Federal University of Sergipe.
 She was a student of Carlos Ayres Britto at the university.

 Dantas worked as a deputy delegate for the civil police in Sergipe.